Hippos (Golan Heights)

 Hippos (Ἵππος) or Sussita (Aramaic, סוסיתא) is an ancient city and archaeological site located on a hill 2 km east of the Sea of Galilee, attached by a topographical saddle to the western slopes of the Golan Heights.

 Hippos was a Hellenistic city in the northern Jordan Valley, and a long-time member of the Decapolis, a group of ten cities more closely tied to the Greco-Roman culture than to the local Semitic-speaking population.
 Later, Hippos became a predominantly Christian city, which declined towards the end of the Byzantine period and throughout the Early Muslim period, and was abandoned after the 749 earthquake.

-Location
+Geography

-Hippos was built on a flat-topped foothill 2 km east of and 350 m above the Sea of Galilee, 144 m above sea level, near modern Kibbutz Ein Gev.
+Hippos was built on a flat-topped foothill 2 km east of and 350 m above the Sea of Galilee, 144 m above sea level, near Ein Gev.

-Besides the fortified city itself, Hippos controlled two harbor facilities on the Sea of Galilee and a large area of the surrounding hinterland (Hippos' Territorium).
+Besides the fortified city itself, Hippos had two harbor on the Sea of Galilee and a large area of the surrounding hinterland (Hippos' Territorium).

-The site is located within the 1949 UN-demarcated Demilitarized Zone between Syria and Israel, per the Israel–Syria Mixed Armistice Commission.